MerginMaps/docs/src/gis/features/index.md

 ## Background layers
 Various online and offline maps can be used as background layers for navigation during the field survey.
 You can find more information in [Background Maps](../settingup_background_map/).

+## Map themes
+[Map Themes](../setup_themes/) make possible to switch between different background maps, combinations of visible layers or their styles both in QGIS and in <MobileAppName />.

 ## Project settings
 - Ensure the paths are set to *Relative* in the **General** tab in Project Properties.
 All paths to the project data in <MobileAppName /> are relative to the project location.